NLnetLabs/cascade/doc/manual/source/building.rst

 While some system distributions include Rust as system packages, Cascade relies on a relatively new version of Rust, currently |rustversion| or newer.
-We therefore suggest to use the canonical Rust installation via a tool called :program:`rustup`.
+We therefore suggest using the canonical Rust installation via a tool called :program:`rustup`.

 Assuming you already have :program:`curl` installed, you can install